Visiting Akrotiri of Thera, Santorini in 2023

 How to Get to Akrotiri: Private or Public Transport

-It is also possible to get off the bus at the village of Akrotiri, and take the well signposted path to the archaeological site.
-For further details of prices and timetables to both the town and the Red Beach, check the public buses KTEL Santorini website.
+It is also possible to get off the bus at the village of Akrotiri, and follow the well signposted path to the archaeological site.
+For further details of prices and timetables for buses to both the village of Akrotiri and the Red Beach, check the public buses KTEL Santorini website.

 Alternatively, hire a private minicab/taxi to take you form your accommodation to the site.